Celia Hodent (Game UX Strategist, independent)

-Today business models and practices related to data collection can be enhanced in connection with devices to interface the Metaverse.
-These future interfaces intended for immersion present augmented risks for privacy, anonymity and self determination for users and players, that must be acknowledged while designing applications and games that take advantage of these capabilities.
+Today, business models and practices related to data collection can be enhanced in connection with devices to interface the metaverse.
+These future interfaces intended for immersion present augmented risks for privacy, anonymity, and self determination for users and players, which must be acknowledged while designing applications and games that take advantage of these capabilities.

 Thinking ahead, incipient neurotechnology applications open the possibility of imagining the future of interfaces in immersive environments, but at the same time, they open even more ethically daunting questions, as in conjunction with design practices and affective computing research, they can be used for invasive, exploitative or manipulative practices.